 You also want to make sure your coop is in a secure location away from predators.
 Avoid tucking the coop along your tree line or in the woods.
 Aerial predators will roost in trees and ground predators will take cover in the woods just waiting for an opportunity to attack.
 Pulling that coop away from the trees will force predators to come out in the open and that can help deter predation.

-Are You on the Fence About Getting Baby Chicks?
+Are You on the Fence About Raising Chicks?